Quebrada de Humahuaca tourist train: Rolling stock

-Although the original intention was the multiple units were propelled by photovoltaic solar energy, in May 2022 the government of Jujuy acquired two battery electric units to Chinese manufacturer CRRC Tangshan.
+Although the original intention was the multiple units were propelled by photovoltaic solar energy, in May 2022 the government of Jujuy acquired two battery electric units from Chinese manufacturer CRRC Tangshan.
 The train batteries are charged with solar energy.
 Each unit has 70 seats and can reach a maximum speed of 60 km/h.

-The local Government also announced that train batteries would be recharged at solar energy plants located in the Quebrada de Humahuaca.
-The Chinese company had also provided the diesel railcars serving in the Belgrano Sur Line.
+The local government also announced that train batteries would be recharged at solar energy plants located in the Quebrada de Humahuaca.
+The Chinese company had also provided the diesel railcars serving on the Belgrano Sur Line.

 Service

-Trains run with four services per day from 8:00 to 20:00 hs, with an estimated travel time of 2 hours between the two termini.
-The train ticket allows multiple train rides during the same day, allowing passengers to visit the towns before contiuing on the next train.
+Trains run with four services per day from 8:00 to 20:00, with an estimated travel time of 2 hours between the two termini.
+The train ticket allows multiple train rides during the same day, allowing passengers to visit the towns before continuing on the next train.

 It is planned that the route extends from Tilcara to Humahuaca, with a third stage from Humahuaca to La Quiaca.